Skip to content

 The authorization network helps with:

-Recommending tests from a curated catalogChoose the tests from a curated menu available to practitioners with limited ordering access.
+Recommending tests from a curated catalogChoose the tests from a curated menu available to providers with limited ordering access.

-Patient paymentPatients get an email with their recommended test(s) and pay for them, along with a $12.50 authorization network fee per test or panel.
+Patient paymentPatients receive an email with their recommended test(s) and pay for them, along with a $12.50 authorization network fee per test or panel.

 Patient notificationAfter you review and share results, your patient will be notified by email.
 Results can be shared directly from your Fullscript account.